conductor-sdk/conductor-examples/javaascript/README.md

 ## Putting the pieces together.

-So now that we have all our "ingredients" let put our fake Delivery app together.
+So now that we have all our "ingredients" lets put our fake delivery app together.
 So basically what we want is.
 Given a client with a package request, that has an origin and a destination. we want to pick the best rider who is willing to take the package, to destination.
 As a bonus lets just compute the cost of the delivery, and make it less expensive if our client is paying by card as opposed to cash.

 So first we will hit our nearByRiders passing the origin as an inputParameter.
-That will give us our possible riders, which we will pick one according to the distance to the package and "who answers first".
+That will give us our possible riders, which we will pick one according to the distance of the package and "who answers first".
 Finally we will calculate the distance from origin to destination, to compute the cost.

 The output will be our selected rider, and the cost of the shipping.

-### The workflow
+### The Workflow

 ```typescript
 export const deliveryWorkflow = generate({